SOLS Alumni highlights: Liz Barnes, Douglas Lawton and Justas Birgiolas

 Douglas Lawton - Class of 2021

 After graduating with a Bachelor’s degree in Biology from the University of North Carolina at Greensboro, Douglas Lawton saw a big opportunity at ASU in the form of Professor Arianne Cease’s Global Locust Initiative lab.
-Lawton wanted to study how data scientists could predict and understand locust plagues, and Professor Crease’s lab gave endless possibilities for new research in the field.
+Lawton wanted to study how data scientists could predict and understand locust plagues, and Professor Cease’s lab gave endless possibilities for new research in the field.

 According to Lawton, one of his most important reasons for attending ASU for his PhD in Environmental Life Sciences was ASU’s inclusive mission and its value on diversity of thought in its academic programs.
 As part of his PhD education, Lawton was able to interact with a wide variety of different people from different experiences who each brought something unique to their research and work.
-With a diverse team in Arianne Crease’s lab, Lawton claims he had “lots of room to do what you wanted to do and learn what you wanted to.
+With a diverse team in Arianne Cease’s lab, Lawton claims he had “lots of room to do what you wanted to do and learn what you wanted to.
 I always felt that I could try new things and that even if I failed I could still learn something from the experience.”

 During his PhD, Lawton cultivated his passion for data science, predictive modeling, and programming with high-level research projects and the opportunity to work on multinational papers and experiments.
 This included the opportunity to go to Australia every year as part of his PhD to conduct research in the field.
 While initially Lawton envisioned himself going down the traditional route into academia after getting his PhD, he found that he had a passion for working in the biotechnology industry with different companies that are using important research to improve the planet.

 Now as an accomplished data scientist in the biotechnology industry, Lawton conducts advanced statistical analyses, predictive modeling techniques, and impactful data visualization to drive discovery and innovation in global crop production.
-According to Lawton, one of the keys to his success was his ability to build lifelong relationships from his PhD including with mentor figures like Arianne Crease and colleagues who are also working in the same field.
+According to Lawton, one of the keys to his success was his ability to build lifelong relationships from his PhD including with mentor figures like Arianne Cease and colleagues who are also working in the same field.

 When asked what his advice to other alumni from SOLS is, Lawton said, “stay curious!
 Don’t be afraid to try new things in your field.
 One of the biggest things I think employers look for from graduates is the excitement and interest to try new things and the communication skills to show how your work is meaningful.”